jpkanter/Spcht/README/SpchtDescriptorDetails.md

 ## Introduction

 The processing operation takes a set of data and creates *Linked Data* Triples of them.
-For that operation one has to understand the lowest unit in any triplestore looks:
+For that operation, one has to understand how the lowest unit in any triplestore looks:

 `<subject> <predicate> "object"` or in more practical terms: